jonpaul108/sei-laser-coaching-basic-module/01-Basic-Prompts/04-Strings.md

 * type: code-snippet
 * id: strings-1
 * language: javascript
-* title: firstAndThird
+* title: First And Third

 ### !question

-Given a string, combine the first and third characters of the string.
-Return the result.
+`FirstAndThird` takes in a string and returns a the first and third character combined into a single string.
-Do not split or iterate to solve this prompt.
+*Do not split or iterate to solve this prompt.*